-

 The walkway facilitates maintenance in complete safety, offering easy access along the entire length of the overhead crane.
 Once the overhead crane has been disconnected from the power supply and padlocked, maintenance can be carried out in complete safety, without the risk of electrical accidents or hazards associated with lifting platforms, such as collisions with moving vehicles.

-8. Temporary bumpers
+8. Temporary end stop

 What is it?

-A temporary bumper is an easy-to-install, easy-to-remove mechanical device on a runway track.
+A temporary end stop is an easy-to-install, easy-to-remove mechanical device on a runway track.
 It is used to stop an overhead crane, enabling it to be isolated for maintenance, even if other lifting devices are on the same runway.
 It can also prevent an overhead crane from reaching an area where maintenance work is being carried out on building mechanics (garage doors, overhead lights, ventilation, etc.).

 How does this option make your operations safer?